Glossary of Terms

 Instead of producing a paper check, a credit balance is returned to you by electronically transmitting to a bank account of your designation.
 You must request this service online using Pathway under the Finances section.

-In addition to class costs, UMKC students pay a variety of fees that fund various facilities and services on the campus.
-They are required of all students who have registered for on-campus courses and were established with the input and support of students and are outlined below.
+In addition to the tuition (also known as educational fees), UMKC students pay a variety of fees that fund various facilities and services on the campus.
+They are required of all students who have registered for on-campus courses and were established with the input and support of students.
+A listing of these fees may be found on the Tuition and Fee Rates page.

 A finance charge of 1% will apply monthly to any unpaid billed balance from the previous Regular Monthly Billing Statement.
 It is calculated by taking the adjusted amount due, subtracting any credits applied, and multiplying the remainder by 1%.
 This finance charge will be charged each month until your account is paid in full.